diaseu/weekly-task-vue/README.md

 ## Upcoming Features
 ```
-The second iteration of this project will be hooked up to a JSON server, to allow for dynamic data manipulation.
-Mobile responsiveness may be implemented at this time.
+The second iteration of this project will be hooked up to a JSON server,
+to allow for dynamic data manipulation.
+Mobile responsiveness may be implemented in the future as well.
 ```